thayerh/TetraShell/README.md

 **Tetrashell** [OPTION]...[ADD'l ARUGMENTS IF NEEDED]...

 # DESCRIPTION
-**Tetrashell** is a multi-faceted tetris qquicksave modifier.
+**Tetrashell** is a multi-faceted tetris quicksave modifier.
 Some features include modify, rank, recover, and check.
 (See **NOTES** for more details) This is all run through a custom shell built into a command line interface.

 The CLI will look like this "(currentUser)@TShell[QuicksaveName][score/lines]>"